-Figure 3: Loss exceedance probabilities in future climate scenarios. a) Occurrence and b) aggregate annual loss exceedance probabilities for the historical baseline (solid blue line) and future climate scenarios (dashed orange line for 2-degree warming and dotted red line for 4-degree warming).
-The lines indicate the median values calculated from the bootstrapping. c) Contribution from major hurricanes (CAT4-5) to the aggregate annual losses at the corresponding return periods, fur the historical baseline (blue circles) and future climate scenarios (orange and red circles).
+Figure 3: Loss exceedance probabilities in future climate scenarios. a) Occurrence loss exceedance probabilities for the historical baseline (solid blue line) and future climate scenarios (dashed orange line for 2-degree warming and dotted red line for 4-degree warming).
+The lines indicate the median values calculated from the bootstrapping. b) Relative change in occurrence losses with respect to the historical baseline, for the 2-degree (orange circles) and 4-degree (red circles) warming scenarios. c) Contribution from major hurricanes (CAT4-5) to the aggregate annual losses at the corresponding return periods, fur the historical baseline (blue circles) and future climate scenarios (orange and red circles).
 The circles indicate median values calculated from the bootstrapping.